 The Bride Stole from My Wedding

-I Was Tired of Dealing with a Bridezilla
+I Was Tired of Dealing with a Demanding Bride

-“You try dealing with a friend turned bridezilla and not have every desire to sabotage the wedding.
+“You try dealing with a friend turn into a [demanding bride] and not have every desire to sabotage the wedding.
 It’s impossible.
 Among many other crazy things, she asked us to buy a dress that cost $450.
 At the time, I was still in nursing school and couldn’t afford that.
 I told her I bought it and sent selfies of me in the dress (while at the store).
 On the day of the wedding, I showed up wearing a dress I got at a discount store for $35, that was a similar color shade as the dress she picked.
 She lost her mind.
 She demoted me from bridesmaid to wedding guest in three seconds.
 What was worse was that I got two more of the bridesmaids to do that same thing.
-So she went from having five bridesmaids to just two on her wedding day.” - Wendy R., 29
+So she went from having five bridesmaids to just two on her wedding day.” —Wendy R., 29

 The Bride Ruined My Wedding First

 “My best friend showed up to my wedding so drunk that she knocked the cake over when it was delivered.
 She practically passed out during the ceremony.
 She was so drunk she puked all over the bathroom during the reception.
 I was so angry at her but found the strength to outwardly forgive her.
 Until two years later, when she got married.
 I was so furious that she was going to have a perfect day after she ruined mine.
 So what did I do?
 I drank a bottle of champagne at 9 am and arrived drunk.
 I don’t remember most of the night except that I puked during wedding party photos all over my dress and screamed out terrible things during the toasts.” —Erica F., 27